kwaldenphd/eda-pandas/README.md

 <blockquote>Q4: In your own words, provide a brief description/explanation for each function: .pivot(), .melt(), .pivot_table(), .stack(), and .unstack().</blockquote>

-<blockquote>Q5: Write sample code for both functions.
+<blockquote>Q5: Write sample code for each of these functions.
 Include code + comments.</blockquote>

 <blockquote>Q6: Describe how you are thinking about needing to use these functions in relation to data you're interested in working with as part of the final project.</blockquote>